usman64/calo-task/README.md

     - b. fails, Dead letter worker updates job status and error info in DB
 9. If it
     - a. suceeds, Results worker publishes the result to the app server which subscribes to it
-    - b. fails, Dead letter worker would publishes the result to the app server which subscribes to it
+    - b. fails, Dead letter worker would publish the result to the app server which subscribes to it
 10. App server then relays the result and status to the server as soon as it recieves it through server side events which would be a better choice over websockets in this case where there's unstable internet connecion issue b/w client and server.

 Note: In code, step 9 is not handled as written here.
 I've mentioned the reason in backend/src/index.js